tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/PITCHME.md

 <div class="LineHeight20per"> <br></div>

 Let $ (v\_1 H + k\_1 G) $ be Alice' commitment that Bob ties to lock away.
-He knows Mimblewimble commitments are additionally homomorphic.
-This means that he can theoretically use Alice's commitment in a Tx and create a new opposing output that sums to a commitment of the value of $ 0 $, $ (0H + kG) = (kG) = (\mathbf{0}) $.
+He knows Mimblewimble commitments are additionally homomorphic; he can theoretically use Alice's commitment in a Tx and create a new opposing output that sums to a commitment of the value of $ 0 $, $ (0H + kG) = (kG) = (\mathbf{0}) $.

 <div class="LineHeight20per"> <br></div>

 Bob will attempt to add an additional blinding factor $ k\_{x} $ to the commitment:

+@divend

 `
 $$